canonical/snapcraft/docs/get-started.md

 previous versions of snapcraft, refer to the
 [1.x documentation](https://github.com/ubuntu-core/snapcraft/blob/1.x/docs/get-started.md).

-Once your Ubuntu host system is up and running, you can then enable the snappy-tools PPA to get the latest tools to develop for Snappy.
-A PPA is a Personal Package Archive that developers can subscribe to install and get frequent updates of the software the archive contains.
-Open up a terminal with `Ctrl+Alt+T` and type the following command to add the snappy-tools PPA to your system:

-	$ sudo apt-add-repository ppa:snappy-dev/tools
-	$ sudo apt update

-After that, running the following command will install the `snappy-tools` package, which will in turn install the optimal selection of Snappy development software to your system.
+Once your Ubuntu host system is up and running, you can then install the `snappy-tools` package, which will in turn install the optimal selection of Snappy development software to your system.

 	$ sudo apt install snappy-tools

-The snappy-tools PPA is officially supported by the Snappy Core team for Ubuntu LTS releases.
-In addition to it, we try to keep snappy-tools also conveniently available for the latest Ubuntu stable release as well as the current development release for those who prefer those as host.
-For a production environment however, we recommend using an Ubuntu LTS-based host.
+For a production environment, we recommend using an Ubuntu LTS-based host.

 This is the most important selection of tools you will get after installation: